lfierro/pachyderm-vid2frames-demo/tutorial/tutorial.md

 pachctl get file frames@master:/SINGLE_VIDEO_DIRECTORY/frame0.jpg | display
 ```

-# Optional: Saving/exporting frames locally
+# 7) Optional: Saving/exporting frames locally
-If you would like to download the extracted frames, run:
+Now that all of the videos have been processed, if you would like to download the extracted frames, run:
 ```
 pachctl get file frames@master:/ -ro LOCAL_PATH_TO_SAVE
 ```
-This command will download all of the directories and files inside of the **frames** repo.

-# Shutting down
+# 8) Shutting down
-Once everything is completed, if you'd like to shut down Pachyderm.
+Once you're ready to shut down Pachyderm.
 Simply run:
 ```
 minikube delete
 ```